mkb79/audible-cli/README.md

 ### Hints

 There are some limitations when using plugins.
-The binarys maybe does not contain all the dependencies from your plugin script.
+The binary maybe does not contain all the dependencies from your plugin script.

 ## Tab Completion